peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORNumber.md

 **Throws:**

-* <code>java.lang.ArithmeticException</code> - This value is infinity or not-a-number, or the truncated integer is less than -32768 or greater than 32767.
+* <code>java.lang.ArithmeticException</code> - This value is infinity or not-a-number, or the number, once converted to an integer by discarding its fractional part, is less than -32768 or greater than 32767.

 ### ToInt16Unchecked
     public short ToInt16Unchecked()
-Truncates this number's value to an integer and returns the least-significant bits of its two's-complement form as a 16-bit signed integer.
+Converts this number's value to an integer by discarding its fractional part, and returns the least-significant bits of its two's-complement form as a 16-bit signed integer.

 **Returns:**